treyhunner/treyhunner.github.com/source/_posts/2019-04-09-is-it-a-class-or-a-function-its-a-callable.markdown

 ## Think in terms of "callables" not "classes" or "functions"

 In the [Python Morsels][] exercises I send out every week, I often ask learners to make a "callable".
 Often I'll say something like "this week I'd like you to make a callable which returns an iterator which...".

-This is because I want [an iterator][] back, but I really don't care whether their callable is a **generator function**, an **iterator class**, or a **function that returns a generator expression**.
+I say "callable" because I want [an iterator][] back, but I really don't care whether the callable they create is a **generator function**, an **iterator class**, or a **function that returns a generator expression**.
 All of these things are *callables* which return the right type that I'm testing for (an iterator).

-The distinction between a class and a function is only rarely important in Python.
+We practice duck typing in Python: **if it looks like a duck and quacks like a duck, it's a duck**.
+Because of duck typing we tend to use general terms to describe specific things: lists are sequences, iterators are generators, dictionaries are mappings, and functions are callables.

+If something looks like a callable and quacks (or rather, calls) like a callable, it's a callable.

+Callables accept arguments and return something useful to the caller.
 When we *call* classes we get instances of that class back.
 When we *call* functions we get the return value of that function back.

-We practice duck typing in Python: if it looks like a duck and quacks like a duck, it's a duck.
-Because of duck typing we tend to use general terms to describe specific things: lists are sequences, iterators are generators, dictionaries are mappings, and functions are callables.

-If something looks like a callable and quacks (or rather, calls) like a callable, it's a callable.
+The distinction between a class and a function is **rarely important from the perspective of the caller**.

 When talking about passing functions or class objects around, try to think in terms of *callable*.
-What happens when you *call* something is often more important than *what that thing actually is*.
+**What happens when you call something** is often more important than **what that thing actually is**.

-More importantly though, if someone mislabels a function as a class or a class as a function, don't correct them unless the distinction is actually relevant for the situation at hand.
+More importantly though, if someone mislabels a function as a class or a class as a function, **don't correct them unless the distinction is actually relevant**.
 A function is a callable and a class is a callable: the distinction between these two can often be overlooked.